ustwo/bdd-crossplatform-apps/docs/overview.md

 This is why we encourage development across the stack and [staying shippable](http://tech.ustwo.com/2014/10/15/the-definition-of-done-and-staying-shippable/) as soon as possible.

 The risk of integration, however, can be reduced by using a subset of the BDD tests for end-to-end tests, using the real application server and the real application under test.
-Most of the times this subset of tests require a database seeded with known dataset so the test can make certain assumptions.
+Most of the times this subset of tests require a database seeded with a known dataset so the tests can make certain assumptions.

 ### Always put time aside for exploratory testing